Jacques Tourneur

-Jacques Tourneur (/ˈtʊrnər/; /fr/; November 12, 1904 – December 19, 1977) was a French-American filmmaker, active during the Golden Age of Hollywood.
-He was known as an auteur of stylish and atmospheric genre films, many of them for RKO Pictures, including the horror films Cat People, I Walked with a Zombie, and The Leopard Man, and the classic film noir Out of the Past.
-He is also known for directing Night of the Demon, which was released by Columbia Pictures.
+Jacques Tourneur (/ˈtʊrnər/; /fr/; November 12, 1904 – December 19, 1977) was a French and American filmmaker, active during the Golden Age of Hollywood.
+He was known as an auteur of stylish and atmospheric genre films, many of them for RKO Pictures, including the supernatural horror films Cat People (1942), I Walked with a Zombie (1943) and The Leopard Man (1943), and the film noir Out of the Past (1947).
+He is also known for directing the war film Days of Glory (1944), which marked Gregory Peck's debut film role, and the British horror film Night of the Demon (1957), which was released by Columbia Pictures as Curse of the Demon.

-Life
+Tourneur is considered a significant influence on the horror film genre.

+Early life

 Tourneur was born in Paris, France, the son of Fernande Petit and film director Maurice Tourneur.
-At age 10, he moved to the United States with his father.
-Tourneur started a career in cinema while still attending high school as an extra and later as a script clerk in various silent films.
+At age 10, he moved to the United States with his father, and he became a United States citizen in 1919.

+He started a career in cinema while still attending high school as an extra and later as a script clerk in various silent films.
 Both Maurice and Jacques returned to France after his father worked on the film The Mysterious Island in 1925.